 The world of biotechnology is no exception, and we’re seeing an increasing number of ideas and products being developed that have their roots in the mimicry of some natural process or biological adaptation.
 At a time when the costs associated with bringing a new product through the developmental pipeline to patients are skyrocketing, mimicking naturally selected, time-tested designs is an ever more attractive strategy.
 After all, why attempt to create something from scratch when you can just raid nature’s toolbox?

 The idea first came to Jellagen co-founder Andrew Mearns Spragg in his youth, after encountering huge blooms of jellyfish while surfing off the east coast of Scotland.
-Human activity has caused Jellyfish populations to explode, and while most saw this as a nuisance, Spragg saw it as a potentially valuable resource for the future.
+Human activity has caused jellyfish populations to explode, and while most saw this as a nuisance, Mearns Spragg saw it as a valuable resource for the future.